Expert Tenant Broker "No Fee"

 • SWA Architecture leased 800 SF at 11 Park Pl

-Tenant Broker’s Perspective: office buildings being demolished or converted to residential are driving up rental prices at 52-54 Walker Street.
+Tenant Broker’s Perspective: Return-to-office mandates are driving up rental prices at 52-54 Walker Street.
 This trend is projected to continue.
 Opportunities for subleases remain available at 52-54 Walker Street and in the nearby City Hall neighborhood.

 Find My Space!